-Like the troubled spy, the 45-year-old star is hard to pin down.
-It takes months of negotiations from different points around the globe—including vague confirmations, delays and cancellations—until he finally sits down for a heart-to-heart with The Red Bulletin, only to reveal that he’s actually nothing like the big-screen action hero.
+Like the secret agent, the 45-year-old star is hard to pin down.
+It takes months of negotiations, with, from different points around the globe, vague confirmations, delays and cancellations, before he finally sits down for a heart-to-heart with The Red Bulletin.

 In this article:

 - Matt Damon’s similarities with Jason Bourne